Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

 #### The Map

 The simulator will load a feature map described through the [`map_data.txt`](./data/map_data.txt) file that can be found in the `data` directory.
 This file includes the position of landmarks (in meters) on an arbitrary Cartesian coordinate system.
-Each row has three columns
+Each row has three columns:

 1. x position
 2. y position
 3. landmark id

 ## Compiling the Code